Chapter 1: One Desk — On Human Dynamics

 The heat of startup life is intense.
 In the forge, steel either tempers or cracks.
 Your character informs (and is shaped by) every decision you make.
 It’s time for a decision — do you tell the investor your only customer has canceled?

 In the beginning, there is a team.
 This founding team is the company.
-It is the essential organizational unit, the archetype for every team your company will create as it scales.
+It is the essential organizational unit, the building block for every team your company will create as it scales.
 It is pure.
 There is unfettered continuous communication.
-There’s total flexibility, paired with existential consequences.
+There’s total flexibility, paired with existential risk.
 Because there’s inertia, all forward motion is directly linked to shared initiative.
 Nothing gets done without sustained effort.
 All problems are shared problems; most solutions are shared solutions.
 The authority structure is clear — there’s a leader, and there are followers.
-Together you achieve the impossible routinely because you have no choice.
+Together you routinely achieve the impossible because you have no choice.
 Everyone pulls their weight.
 Everyone fights above their weight class.
 You are a team.